 As a San Diego local, I’ve come to appreciate “America’s Finest City” even more for all of the incredible nearby places to explore.
 Whether you want to spend a day hiking, enjoying some beautiful sandy beaches, or exploring unique historical sites, you’re sure to find several day trips from San Diego to choose from.

-Lucky for you there’s nothing I love more than gushing about my hometown (I even wrote up a mega guide to my 47 favorite things to do in San Diego, which you should also read).
+Lucky for you there’s nothing I love more than gushing about my hometown (I even wrote up a mega guide to what do in San Diego, which you should also read).

 This guide is here to help you pick the best Southern California excursions when you just want to get out of the city for a quick getaway.
 So let’s dive into my picks for the 31 best day trips in and around San Diego.